-Area Assessment Comments The following statements apply to the Scheme: The investment strategy is clear, is appropriate for each stage of the member journey, and is consistently followed in accordance with strategy objectives The default investment strategy for the Scheme is the Columbia Threadneedle Multi Asset Fund (MAF) which members are invested in throughout their time to retirement.
+Area Assessment Comments The following statements apply to the Schel me: The investment strategy is clear, is appropriate for each stage of the member journey, and is consistently followed in accordance with strategy objectives The default investment strategy for the Scheme is the Columbia Threadneedle Multi Asset Fund (MAF) which members are invested in throughout their time to retirement.
 This strategy has been in place since 31 January 2017.
-Currently there is no lifestyling so members are not de-risked as they approach their retirement date.
+Currently there is no lifestyling so members are not derisked as they approach their retirement date.
 This strategy is clearly illustrated in publicly-available scheme documents such as the Chair's Statement.
 The Trustees instigated their triennial investment strategy review in November 2023, with resultant changes due to be implemented during 2024.
+However, this was paused while a review of legacy assets was undertaken to ensure that the entire DC membership could be captured in the implementation.
+As such, the changes are due to be completed in 2025 which will see a transition from a single fund to a lifestyle profile as the Scheme's default strategy.
 The value added from portfolio construction, asset allocation and manager selection is assessed when the investment strategy is reviewed The latest default investment strategy review was carried out in 2023.
 The strategy outlined above was assessed as part of this review and, as a result, the Trustees agreed in principle to the recommended changes.
 These investment strategy reviews should take place triennially to ensure it remains appropriate for members.